 In addition, the Adviser Sub's borrowings, if any, would be used only for its own legitimate business purposes, and would not be used directly or indirectly by the Company for its business purposes unrelated to the Adviser Sub.
 As part of the policies and procedures discussed below that the Company will adopt with respect to the Adviser Sub, the Company will adopt procedures to ensure Board oversight of compliance with the foregoing representations.
 Among other things, the Board will monitor on at least a quarterly basis the Adviser Sub's financial performance and Managed Accounts performance.
 In addition, the Board will determine, in good faith, the fair value of the Adviser Sub as a portfolio company of the Company on a quarterly basis.
-Board members will not have a direct interest in the Adviser Sub as it will be a direct wholly owned portfolio company of the Company.

 The Company expects that the investment strategy of the proposed Managed Accounts may overlap with the Company's investment strategy.
 The Company expects that the investment strategy of the proposed Managed Accounts may include asset-based, or "warehouse," lending, larger debt transactions than those typically targeted by the Company, and debt transactions in life sciences-related portfolio companies.
 Asset-based lending of the Managed Accounts is expected to consist of lines of credit that will be collateralized by certain assets of the borrower.
 The Managed Accounts will make advances to the borrower based on such collateral, pursuant to an agreed-upon advance rate.
 The Company also expects the Managed Accounts to enter into loans and equipment financings with growth stage companies, in principal amounts larger than those generally entered into by the Company.
-Additionally, the proposed Managed Accounts may provide loans and equipment financings to growth stage companies in the life sciences industry, which is not an industry sector the Company typically targets.
+Additionally, the proposed Managed Accounts may provide loans and equipment financings to growth stage companies in the life sciences industry, which is not an industry sector that the Company has historically targeted.
+The proposed Managed Accounts that are structured as privately-offered pooled investment vehicles and/or investment accounts, but not registered management investment companies or BDCs ("Private Fund Managed Accounts") may also have an investment strategy that includes making equity investments in growth stage portfolio companies.
+These equity investments may be made via participation rights.
+The participation rights will generally be negotiated by the Company at the time the Company makes a debt investment in a growth stage portfolio company or enters into an equipment financing agreement with a growth stage portfolio company, but may also be negotiated by the Private Fund Managed Accounts at that time.
+These participation rights will generally provide the holder with the right to make an equity investment up to a specific dollar amount in one or more subsequent equity financing rounds by the growth stage portfolio company.
+Private Fund Managed Accounts may acquire participation rights in the Company's existing growth stage portfolio companies either (i) from the Company, which would have acquired the participation rights from the growth stage portfolio company or (ii) directly from the portfolio company at the same time as the Company's investment in the growth stage portfolio company.
+Managed Accounts that are BDCs or registered investment companies would not participate in such investments.
 The Managed Accounts may also have other investment strategies in the future.